tolauwae/phd-thesis/src/introduction/introduction.typ

 The cognitive load of debugging is undeniable, and while it is by no means trivial to learn, few programmers are formally trained in debugging @mccauley08:debugging @perscheid17:studying.
 Many programmers are overconfident in the correctness of their code @chattopadhyay22:cognitive, which leads to an unwillingness to examine their programs with the needed level of scrutiny @calikli10:analysis.
 Laziness cannot be discounted either, as debuggers are often---perhaps rightly---perceived as hard to set up @beller18:on.
-In many cases programmers feel it is not worth the time to use debuggers for mistakes---they perceive as small or easy to diagnose @mccauley08:debugging.
+In many cases programmers feel it is not worth the time to use debuggers for those mistakes they perceive as small or easy to diagnose @mccauley08:debugging.

 The unpopularity of debuggers among developers is not a new phenomenon.
 The situation was famously criticized thirty years ago by Henry Lieberman in his introduction to the 1997 special issue of Communications of the ACM, entitled _"The Debugging Scandal and What to Do About It"_ with the words, _"Debugging is the dirty little secret of computer science"_ @lieberman97:debugging, lamenting not just the unpopularity of debuggers, but the lack of attention and improvement they had received.